More on Home Insurance

 The Bottom Line

-Your house is your most valuable asset, so it makes sense that you want a reliabile home insurance company to proect it.
+Your house is your most valuable asset, so it makes sense that you want a reliabile home insurance company to protect it.
 Nationwide shines when it comes to offering coverage for every price point, and has a wide array of discounts to help you save.
 Its online application process and claims filing options are straightforward and easy to use, but Nationwide's claim's satisfaction ratings hover just above industry average, so it isn't the best choice for homeowners looking for premium customer service.

 Flexible policies for a wide range of homes and budgets.
 Nationwide's several coverage options and endorsements can help almost any homeowner find the type of protection they need without accidentally overinsuring themselves.

 Multiple discount opportunities.
 Another feature that helps give Nationwide an edge over some of its competitors?
-A wide range of available disocunts, including discounts for having a newer roof, or one that's specifically wind and hail resistant; discounts for living in a gated community; and discounts if you were insured by your previous carrier for a number of consecutive years.
+A wide range of available discounts, including discounts for having a newer roof, or one that's specifically wind and hail resistant; discounts for living in a gated community; and discounts if you were insured by your previous carrier for a number of consecutive years.

 Simple online application and claims process.
 Nationwide's online quote generator is intuitive and easy to use for shoppers.
 For its customers, the claims process is similarly streamlined.
 While Nationwide only scores about average for claims satisfaction, it wins convenience points for making it easy to submit claims online or through the mobile app.